 Oppression of women comes in many forms and can happen in many places.
 But the courtroom is not one of the places you would expect to find gender discrimination.

 At the beginning of every court proceeding, litigation lawyers are expected to introduce themselves to the judges.
 It is standard practice.
 One of those customs lawyers are indoctrinated into.
 But this simple practice has become a form of oppression of women lawyers.

 For the male lawyers, introducing themselves poses no problems.
 As a man, you can only be Mister, and Mister only.
-The case is different for many female lawyers.
+The case is different for many female lawyers who suffer a lot of discrimination.
 What seems like a harmless tradition can devolve into a humiliating experience.

 Picture this: A learned female rises and introduces herself, by her given names.
 And just as she poises herself to continue her appearance, the judge yells:

 “Miss or Mrs?”

 According to some people, inquiring about the marriage status of female lawyers is an oppression of women.

 Some judges have a penchant for inquiring about the marital status of female lawyers.
 A detail that many consider to be personal information.

 Many female lawyers argue that this tradition is a sexist relic — one that should be confined to the waste bin of history.
 Why, oh why, must female lawyers, be asked to specify if they are Miss or Mrs?